-We also adapted the LANCEUltra assay system for the related subtypes JARID1A (KDM5A) and JMJD3 (KDM6B) and their respective substrates H3K4me3 and H3K27me3 for selectivity studies.
-We observed potent inhibition of these enzymes as well (Table 2), implying general inhibition of the JmjC KDMs by the set of iron chelators.
+We then adapted the LANCE Ultra assay system for the related subtypes JARID1A (KDM5A) and JMJD3 (KDM6B) and their respective substrates H3K4me3 and H3K27me3 for selectivity studies.
+We observed potent inhibition of these enzymes as well (Table 2), implying general inhibition of the JmjC KDMs by the entire set of clinically used iron chelators.
 The lack of selectivity for specific KDMs may be a challenge in the further development of these inhibitors for therapeutic use.
-On the other hand, many JmjC KDM inhibitors published to date, including reference inhibitor JIB-04, exhibit no or only limited selectivity for certain subfamilies, while selective inhibition of individual enzyme subtypes remains challenging.34
+On the other hand, many JmjC KDM inhibitors published to date, including reference inhibitor JIB-04, exhibit no or only limited selectivity for certain subfamilies, while selective inhibition of individual enzyme subtypes remains challenging.36